Carlyle Labold Tile and Brick Company

-The annual capacity of the plant was 12 million building bricks and as many tiles.
-The factory manufactured over 10 different shapes of faced building brick and around 10 different shapes of tile.
-The entire plant was electrically operated, except for the coal used in the kilns of the brick division and the gas kilns in the tile division.
+The annual capacity of the plant was 12 million building bricks and tiles and was able to produce over 10 different shapes of building brick and 10 different shapes of tile.
+5 The entire plant was electrically operated, except for the coal used in the kilns of the brick division and the natural gas used in the kilns in the tile division.

-In 2006, McGinnis Incorporated purchased the 30.85-acre property.4 The Coal Grove Village Council requested bids for cleanup on the site in June, with the bid awarded to Disposal Solutions of Middletown for $330,000.
-Shortly after, a $280,000 bid for contaminated soil removal was given to Environmental Demolition Incorporated of Covington, Kentucky.
-Remediation work began in July.4 Petroleum-contaminated soils were removed, along with asbestos tiles and pipes.
-Some metal roofing was removed in preparation for scrapping.
-Demolition on the structures began in October and was completed by January 2007.
+McGinnis Inc. purchased former Carlyle Labold Tile & Brick site in 2006 with the goal of using the site as an intermodal railroad, barge, and truck freight center.
+4 The village of Coal Grove requested bids for cleanup on the site in June and a bid was awarded to Disposal Solutions of Middletown for $330,000.
+A separate $280,000 bid for contaminated soil removal was awarded to Environmental Demolition Inc. and remediation work on both contracts began in July.
+Petroleum-contaminated soils and asbestos tile and pipes were removed.
+Demolition on the structures began in October and the entire project was completed by January 2007.